 The problem is inherently the same among many universities-as a faculty member in a marketing department without formalized methods for student-faculty research collaboration (e.g., labs or grants), how does one begin?
 This paper provides a model for how one faculty member and one undergraduate student have built a strong foundation for an individual research project that provides mutually-beneficial outcomes.
 Together, the student and faculty member identify the adequate scope to maximize growth of the student's skills while reaching mutually beneficial goals which, in this case, include the development of a social media guidebook and a paper published in an academic journal.
-In many schools, collaboration with students on research may also count for service credit toward tenure, as it enriches the student experience.
-A specific example of these deliverables will identify how this has been implemented by one faculty-student team in a replicable way, through a project investigating misinformation in the dairy industry and determining best practices for dairy producers to correct perceptions and distribute accurate information via social media.
+In many schools, collaboration with students on research may also count for service credit toward tenure, as it enriches the student team in a replicable way, through a project investigating misinformation in the dairy industry and determining best practices for dairy producers to correct perceptions and distribute accurate information via social media.
 Additionally, tips to maximize the impact from this type of project will be discussed.

-Rebecca Dingus

-Central Michigan University

-100 Smith Hall

-Mt.
-Pleasant, MI 48859

-(989) 774 3649
+For further information, contact: Rebecca Dingus Central Michigan University 100 Smith Hall Mt.
+Pleasant, MI 48859 (989) 774 3649 rebecca.dingus@cmich.edu

-rebecca.dingus@cmich.edu